joeykamsteeg/vscode-git-flow/README.md

 Git repository with git flow already initialized is required.

-## Extension Settings

-* `gitflow.views.feature.showRemoteBranches`: display remote branches in feature branch list

 ## Known Issues

-* Finished a feature will not merge the feature branch into the develop branch
+* Finishing a feature will not merge the feature branch into the develop branch

 ## Release Notes